danielparthier/ephystools-docs/index.md

-# Welcome to Ephystools Documentation
+---
+layout: default
+title: Home
+nav_order: 1
+has_children: false
+---

+# EphysTools

-Welcome to the documentation for Ephystools, the tool box for *in-vitro* electrophysiology.
+Welcome to the documentation for EphysTools, the tool box for *in-vitro* electrophysiology.
+This is a collaborative project to improve reproducibility and efficiency of analysis workflows for *in-vitro* electrophyiology.

 ## License